SweetySeelam2/LLM_Recommendation_Amazon/README.md

 **Note:**
-The deployed demo version uses a **random, unbiased sample of 1,000 reviews** (from the 1M+ dataset) to ensure fast, memory-safe, and seamless user experience on Hugging Face Spaces.
+The deployed demo version uses a **random, unbiased sample of 1,000 reviews** (from the original 1M+ dataset) to ensure fast, memory-safe, and seamless user experience on Hugging Face Spaces.
 All results, recommendations, and explainability remain **representative, reliable, and fully aligned** with the full-scale model.

 ---